ccxt/ccxt/wiki/Manual.md

 - OHLCV series for charting
 - other public endpoints

-A private API is mostly used to access account-specific, personal data and require authentication.
-To use private API you need to obtain API keys from/to exchanges.
-For that, in most cases, you will need to register with exchanges and create API keys with your account ( CCXT will not create accounts or API keys for you ).
-Most exchanges require personal info or identification, or sometimes even a verification.
+The private API is mostly used for trading and for accessing account-specific private data, therefore it requires authentication.
+You have to get the private API keys from the exchanges.
+It often means registering with an exchange website and creating the API keys for your account.
+Most exchanges require personal information or identification.
+Some exchanges will only allow trading after completing the KYC verification.
 Private APIs allow the following:

 - manage personal account info